 View the tutorial materials below to learn about using the Advanced search features of FASTsearch.

 This video will show you how to temporarily and permanently save searches in FASTsearch

-The Fielding Library has access to over 47,000 journal subscriptions.
-To search for a journal, follow the 'journal and book title' link from the library website.
+To search for a journal or eBook, follow the 'Journals, books and databases' link from the library website.
 To locate articles, use FASTsearch, databases, or search within a particular journal.
-You can also view this short video to learn how to determine access to a particular journal.
+The short video tutorial below will show how to search for journals and eBooks by title.

 1. Basics - Tips for formulating a good search strategy and using Boolean logic.

 2. Intermediate - Learn how to use quotation marks, the asterisk, and proximity operators to make your searches faster and more effective.

 3. Advanced - Delve into the complex world of citation searching and journal rankings to uncover hidden connections.